 8. Make your customer’s path to updating their billing information as smooth as possible.

-They won’t want to fill out your password reset form, wait for the reset email, click the link, set a new password, remember to go back to the original email about the failed payment, and then update their billing information.
-By the way, if you must require customers to log in to update their billing information, at least send them to the right page once they’ve logged in.
+They won’t want to fill out your password reset form, wait for the reset email, click the link, set a new password, remember to go back to the original email about the failed transaction, and then update their billing information.
+It takes too much time!
+By the way, if you must require customers to log in to make credit card updates, at least send them straight to the right page once they’ve logged in.

 Also, make it easy for them to update their billing information on mobile.
-The payment pages that Stunning provides for all of our customers support autofilling the card number using the camera on iOS, so if a customer receives a dunning email and opens it on their iPhone, they don’t have to type their card number in at all.
+The payment pages that Stunning provides for all of our customers support Apple Pay, Google Pay, etc so in many cases customers can update their card details with their face or their fingerprint!

 9. Emailing customers before their cards expire to ask them to update their billing information is worth it, if you mix it with the right logic.

-In Stunning, we check whether or not a card will work after the expiration date, before we ever send them a Pre-Dunning email.
+In Stunning, we check whether or not a card is likely to work after the expiration date, before we ever send them a Pre-Dunning email.
 That helps us to make sure that we’re only sending that email out when we need to (we don’t want to send unnecessary Pre-Dunning emails to customers whose cards will actually still work past the expiration date).
-We have recovered over 3 million dollars in recurring revenue for our customers using pre-dunning emails.

 10. Vary the wording in your dunning emails.